 SOEquity has partnered with Anima Mundi Productions to bring marginalized voices to the Six Feet Apart project, which is chronicling stories of Oregonians living through the COVID-19 pandemic.

 If you are interested in sharing your story and come from a marginalized background, especially BIPoC, SOEquity can provide a small stipend for your time.
-Please contact Kayla Wade, , for more information.
+Please contact Kayla Wade, email@example.com, for more information.

 How has the pandemic impacted your life, your family, your work, your relationships, your wellbeing during these past months?